Muslim leaders enlisted to help stamp out polio

 "The number one issue is security-compromised areas, insecure areas such as in the tribal areas which is still giving us several (polio) cases and is a big challenge for us," said Shahnaz Wazir Ali, Special Assistant to Pakistan's Prime Minister, who is in charge of the polio eradication campaign.

-"Religious leaders have been very actively mobilized," she told a news briefing held during the annual ministerial meeting of the World Health Organization (WHO).
+"Religious leaders have been very actively mobilised," she told a news briefing held during the annual ministerial meeting of the World Health Organization (WHO).

-Some 22 top Islamic scholars from around the world have signed an endorsement of the polio eradication program, which is being used to persuade Pakistani parents, Wazir Ali said.
+Some 22 top Islamic scholars from around the world have signed an endorsement of the polio eradication programme, which is being used to persuade Pakistani parents, Wazir Ali said.

 "This should put to rest some of the misapprehensions and reservations in the minds of certain areas of the population in Pakistan.
 We feel this has been quite effective," she said.